opnfv/dovetail/docs/dovetailtool/dovetail.tool.installation.rst

 ::

-  python run.py --testsuite compliance_set --testarea ipv6
+  dovetail run --testsuite compliance_set --testarea ipv6

 Dovetail provides some sets, ``debug``, ``proposed_tests`` and ``compliance_set``, ``debug`` is used for locally and Continuous Integration(CI) developing purpose,